cityofaustin/atd-airflow/README.md

 ### Instructions

 This is the airflow image used for Vision Zero ETL processes.
-To get started, first build the image, then you can start running, developing and troubleshooting existing ETL scripts.
+To get started, be sure you have docker-compose installed, and run the command below.

-This image is based off of Matthieu "Puckel_" Roisil's docker image: https://github.com/puckel/docker-airflow
+Airflow's image is based off of Matthieu "Puckel_" Roisil's docker image: https://github.com/puckel/docker-airflow

 ### Docker-Compose

-Once the image is built, you will want to run docker-compose.
-To run, Airflow depends on PostgreSQL and Redis.
+To run, Airflow depends on PostgreSQL and Redis (if you run with celery).
 These components are provided together as a small cluster in docker-compose.
-Redis runs within the Airflow container, while PostgreSQL will run separately.
+The cluster also includes an nginx reverse proxy to centralize web access to airflow's UI and/or any other additional services.

 ##### Run Airflow (in detached mode):